Translation and distribution of books in China

 Translating Books into Chinese

-Translation into Chinese is usually done directly from the English version of the book, which has already been internationally adapted.
-The publishers’ decision to translate and distribute a book in China is also based on its English version.
+Translation into Chinese is usually done directly from the English edition of the book, which has already been internationally adapted.
+The publishers’ decision to translate and distribute a book in China is also based on its English edition.

 When translating from English to Chinese, the number of words is doubled.
-However, as Chinese words are represented by signs, the number of pages ends up far fewer in the Chinese version.
+However, as Chinese words are represented by signs, the number of pages ends up far fewer in the Chinese edition.

 eBookPro has established partnership agreements with big translation firms in China, as well as with high-quality independent Chinese translators.
 Therefore, the translation process is generally fast and of a high standard, and includes language editing to the highest level, yielding a finished manuscript.

-Thus far, we have translated dozens of books into Chinese, including non-fiction, prose for young adults, children’s books, and business books, which have been distributed on digital platforms in China.
+Thus far, we have translated dozens of books into Chinese, including non-fiction, prose for young adults, children’s books, and business books, some have already been distributed on digital platforms in China.